raycast6000/leetcode/README.md

 # LeetCode Solutions
 The title explains everything.
-Each solution is provided in a header format and a testing program (to of course test the solution).
+Each solution is provided in a header format and with a test program (to, of course, test the solution).